 What do you get out of it?

-Let’s say you need to solve an accessibility problem for a project you’re working on.
+Let’s say you need to solve a web accessibility problem for a project you’re working on.
 Walk me through how you would go about finding information to help you get started.

 Tasks

+[I would mildly like to include the task about finding laws for a country.
+I found it interesting that this was the least successful task in Liz's study.
+I would like to learn more about that, and how users do with this design.
+If we need to cut ahead of time (or skip during the test), I suggest Task 7 screen readers (not one we support much), Task 4 Developing an Accessibility Policy (not a super common task), Task 10 identifiable feedback (similar to contrast task).]

 Task 1 – First Impressions Goal: Gauge how effective the homepage is in communicating the site’s purpose to users